 SCU Robotics Club

-A Block (A2.31), Southern Cross University, Lismore Campus
+A Block (A2.42), Southern Cross University, Lismore Campus

 $55 payable at the beginning of each semester.
-Semester 1: 2 February - 29 June 2017.
-Semester 2: 20 July - 14 December 2017.
+Semester 1: 31 January - 4 July 2018.
+Semester 2: 25 July - 19 December 2018 (excluding NSW School Holidays).
 Members joining more than three quarters through a semester will still pay the equipment levee, but will have the levee for the following semester waived.
 For fee information contact treasurer Ben Cummings.

 The aim of the club is to foster interest and skills in robotics.
 We are a self-help club, open to all.
 Members with skills mentor other members.
 There are no formal teaching programmes as such, merely projects that we work towards as a group.
 Developing resilience and skills in problem solving along the way.